-Sliabh na Cailleach, or the Mountains of the Witch as Loughcrew was known in the past, lies west of the town of Kells and south of Oldcastle in west Co.
+Sliabh na Cailleach, or the Mountains of the Witch, as Loughcrew was known in the past, lies west of the town of Kells and south of Oldcastle in west Co.
 Meath, a strange and ancient piece of territory.
-Stretching in a chain over four tall peaks which spread out across 4 kilometers in an east/west chain, the area is littered with monuments from all eras.
-This has to be one of the most beautiful and powerful sites in Ireland.
+Stretching in a chain over four tall peaks which spread out across four kilometers in an east-to-west chain, the area is littered with monuments from all eras.
+This has to be one of the most beautiful and powerful landscapes of sites in Ireland.
 The site is owned by the OPW and there is currently no access to the chamber of the central monument, Cairn T, due to maintainance works.
 If you should visit, please do not climb on the monuments.

 Jonathan Swift, c.
 1720

 The landscape of Loughcrew is gentle and female: rolling hills and soft contours, with fabulous views from the neolithic monuments.
 The top of each summit is capped

 by a group of chambered cairns, originally at least

 40 to 50 monuments, though some say up to a hundred cairns were scattered across the hills.

 Loughcrew is one of Ireland's ancient wonders both for its landscape and well-preserved neolithic monuments.
 It is

 the third of Ireland's great complexes of chambered cairns as you move from the west coast to east.
 The Loughcrew cairns were rediscovered in the 1860's by Eugene Conwell, though William Wakeman also claims to have found them around this time.
 Conwell conducted a series of crude excavations and published an account of his finds to the Royal Irish Academy.